JuliaAttic/CUDNN.jl/README.md

 learning library.
 It consists of a low level interface and a high level interface.

-The low level interface wraps each function in libcudnn.so in a Julia function in libcudnn.jl, each data type in cudnn.h in a Julia datatype in types.jl.
-These were generated semi-automatically using [Clang](https://github.com/ihnorton/Clang.jl) and are well documented in the [cuDNN Library User Guide](https://developer.nvidia.com/cuDNN).
+The low level interface wraps each function from libcudnn.so in a Julia function in libcudnn.jl and each data type from cudnn.h in a Julia datatype in types.jl.
+These were generated semi-automatically using [Clang](https://github.com/ihnorton/Clang.jl) and are documented in the [cuDNN Library User Guide](https://developer.nvidia.com/cuDNN).

-The high level interface introduces some Julia datatypes and provides reasonable defaults for arguments when possible.
+For the high level interface defined in CUDNN.jl, I kept the original names from the C library and provided more convenient type signatures, return values, and keyword arguments with reasonable defaults.
 I will mostly describe the high level interface below.
-I kept the original names from the C library and provided more convenient type signatures, return values, and keyword arguments with reasonable defaults for the high level interface.
-All low level arguments are supported by the high level interface using keyword arguments, however only the most useful ones are documented below.
+All low level arguments from the C library are supported by the high level interface using keyword arguments, however only the most useful ones are documented below.
 Please see CUDNN.jl for the complete interface.

 ## Types

 We introduce two data types: Tensor and Filter.
-Tensors and Filters are almost identical data structures except there is no stride option for the filter constructor.
-CUDNN docs say "Filters layout must be contiguous in memory."
+Tensors and Filters are almost identical data structures that are differentiated mainly because of the assymetric roles they play in convolution.
 We introduce AbstractTensor as their parent for common operations, and employ [CudaArray](https://github.com/JuliaGPU/CUDArt.jl)'s for their data.

 ```
 abstract AbstractTensor
 immutable Tensor <: AbstractTensor; data::CudaArray; desc::cudnnTensorDescriptor_t; end